Bera (king): Biblical account

-In the narrative, Bera joins four other Canaanite city kings in rebelling against Chedorlaomer, an Elamite king and his allies who rule a vast area.
+In this narrative, Bera joins four other Canaanite city kings in rebelling against Chedorlaomer, an Elamite king, and his allies who rule a vast area.
 In the Battle of the Vale of Siddim, the combined imperial forces plunder Sodom and nearby cities, taking many people captive and also much plunder.
-Bera and the king of Gomorrah, Birsha, flee the battle and fall into one of Siddim's many tarpits while other survivors escape into the mountains (14:10).
+Bera and the king of Gomorrah, Birsha, flee the battle and fall into one of Siddim's many tarpits, while other survivors escape into the mountains.
+Abram's nephew Lot is captured during the battle, leading Abram (later Abraham) to engage in a rescue expedition.